JoshBClemons/gesture_recognition/README.md

     listen_addresses = '*'
 3. Find IP address of client machine.
     Open Command Prompt --> Type "ipconfig" --> Record IPv4 Address from Ethernet adapter vEthernet (WSL) field
-4. After building Docker image, run Docker container as shown below. docker run --add-host=localhost:*IPv4 Address* -p 443:443 *Image name*
+4. In config.py, set DB_HOST = 'database'
+5. In docker-compose.yml, update IP address under extra_hosts fields with client machine IP address
+6. Build docker images and run containers with docker-compose up

-Since the Dockerfile is currently configured to run the application within an SSL context, the application runs on 'https://0.0.0.0' and usage statistics are updated at `https://0.0.0.0/stats'
+Since the Dockerfile is currently configured to run the application over HTTPS, the application runs on 'https://0.0.0.0' and usage statistics are updated at `https://0.0.0.0/stats'

 ##  Usage